appuio/docs/services/users/30_ci_pipeline.rst

         DB_DATABASE: users
         MIX_ENV: test

 The PostgreSQL database we configured as a service on line 18 is made available to the runner on the hostname ``postgres``.
-Gitlab CI injects all the variables defined for the job into the service container, which means that we can configure the postgres service by specifying ``POSTGRES_USER`` and ``POSTGRES_PASSWORD`` as variables (as we normally would).
+Gitlab CI injects all the variables defined for the job into the service container, which means that we can configure the postgres service by specifying ``POSTGRES_USER`` and ``POSTGRES_PASSWORD`` as variables (as we usually would for a postgres container).

 When calling ``mix test``, the application will then be tested against the database that we specified using the ``DB_*`` environment variables.